-Best Full-Body, Fat-Burning Workout Routines
+Best Full-Body, Fat-Burning Workout Routine

-How to Lose Fat Fast
+Lose Fat Fast With Full Body Workouts

-If you want to lose excess body fat and get that lean, toned, "hard-body" look there are various ways you could go about doing that.
+If you want to lose excess body fat and get that lean, toned, "hard-body" look, there are various ways you could go about doing that.

 A much better approach is to do high intensity interval training.
-Here you would do short bursts of activity, such as hill sprints or bike sprints, alternated with periods of coasting or "active recovery".
+Here you would do short bursts of intense activity, such as hill sprints or bike sprints, alternated with periods of coasting or "active recovery".

-However if you want to get the very best results in terms of burning off excess fat whilst at the same time building and firming muscle, to give you a shapely, defined killer body, you can't beat full body weight training workouts.
+However, if you want to get the very best results in terms of burning off excess fat whilst at the same time building and firming muscle, to give you a shapely, defined killer body, you can't beat full body weight training workouts.

-But they do have to be done in a specific way, i.e. either as circuits, with minimal rest between sets, or as complexes, where you don't put the bar down until you have completed all the exercises for the required amount of reps.
+But they do need to be done in a specific way, i.e. either as circuits, with minimal rest between sets, or as complexes, where you don't put the bar down until you have completed all the exercises for the required amount of reps.

 Start With Abdominal Training

 Do bear in mind however that you can't spot reduce, so this will not burn off stomach fat to any appreciable degree.
-But that will happen as a result of the calorie expenditure and elevated metabolic rate that you will get from the rest of the workout.
+But that will happen anyway as a result of the calorie expenditure and elevated metabolic rate that you will get from the rest of the workout.

-So when you get to the gym, first do a general warm-up consisting of 5 minutes jumping rope or running/brisk walking on the treadmill, followed by some general mobility work.
+So when you get to the gym, first do a general warm-up consisting of 5 minutes of jumping rope or running/brisk walking on the treadmill, followed by some general mobility work.

-Then do three sets 20 - 30 reps of your abdominal exercise of choice.
+Then do three sets of 20 - 30 reps of your abdominal exercise of choice.
 This could be Swiss ball crunches, hanging or lying leg raises, ab wheel rollouts or any other good abdominal exercise.

 Then, after this you will move onto your circuit training routine.